codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 {% highlight c %}
 /*
- * Handle incoming connections, create a a fresh new struct client structure
+ * Handle incoming connections, create a fresh new struct client structure
  * and link it to the fd, ready to be set in EV_READ event, then schedule a
  * call to the read_callback to handle incoming streams of bytes */